cwfparsonson/cwfparsonson.github.io/_projects/6-ultrafast_optical_switch_optimisation.md

 If SOAs are applied to signals on which data is to be encoded, significant ringing can mean that the encoded symbols cannot be easily read and/or distinguished, since the value of the SOA output is inconsistent.
 This introduces noise/errors into the data communication and means that the SOA can not realistically be used.

 <br/><br/>
 Characterising SOA switching speed in terms of settling time is therefore more useful.
 If the SOA has settled, then it’s output power level is consistent within a defined margin, meaning that data can be reliably transferred with that signal.
 In a data centre, data packets are quite short, typically lasting for about ~20 nanoseconds.
 The network needs to be able to re-configure in some way for each packet.
 If this takes significantly longer than the duration of the packet, then the network spends more time re-configuring then it does transmitting, meaning it is incredibly inefficient.
 This therefore motivates the goal of finding a driving signal that can reduce the SOA switching speed (as given by the settling time, not rise time) as much as possible.
-This is equivalent to finding an SOA driving signal that produces an SOA output that close to a perfect step.
+This is equivalent to finding an SOA driving signal that produces an SOA output close to that of a perfect step signal.

 <br/><br/>
-Some key considerations guide our work in finding an appropriate way of optimising SOAs:
+Some key considerations guided our work in finding an appropriate way of optimising SOAs:
 </div>

 <br/><br/>
-- In the context of large DC networks, the method must be easily applicable to 100,000s or more SOA (e.g. not require meticulous hand-tuning upon each application instance)
+- In the context of large DC networks, the method must be easily applicable to 100,000s or more SOA (i.e. the method cannot require meticulous hand-tuning upon each application instance)
 - Results must be consistent across different types of SOAs

 <div style="text-align: justify">